Dr David Lee

 Profile

-Before joining the School of Media and Communication in 2009, I had a diverse career in the media and cultural sectors.
-I started in current affairs and documentary production, working for the BBC and independent production companies on programmes such as Newsnight, Panorama and The Money Programme.
-This gave me valuable insights into the practices and challenges of audio-visual cultural production, which inform my teaching and research.
-I then moved into policy research and consultancy, working for think tanks such as Demos and BOP Consulting.
-There, I led several national and regional projects on cultural and creative industries policy for clients such as DCMS, CABE, regional development agencies, and most of the regional screen agencies.
+Before joining the School of Media and Communication at the University of Leeds in 2009, I developed a varied professional career across the media, cultural and policy sectors.
+I began in current affairs and documentary production, working for the BBC and independent production companies on programmes including Newsnight, Panorama and The Money Programme.
+This experience provided first-hand insight into the organisational cultures, creative practices and structural pressures shaping audio-visual production, and continues to inform both my teaching and research.

 Responsibilities